Ex-biopharmaceutical employees convicted in U.S. of insider trading

 A federal jury in Boston found Schultz Chan, a former Akebia Therapeutics Inc employee, and Songjiang Wang, who worked at Merrimack Pharmaceuticals Inc, guilty on conspiracy and securities fraud charges.

 Lawyers for Chan and Wang declined to comment following the verdict.
-They had at trial denied wrongdoing and contended they did not rely on inside information about the drug studies in order to place trades in the stock of each others’ companies.
+The men have denied wrongdoing, and their attorneys contended they did not rely on inside information to place trades in the stock of each other’s companies.

-Prosecutors said that from 2013 to 2014, Wang, director of statistical programming, tipped his friend Chan, 54, three times in 2013 to 2014 about positive results in drug studies before the Cambridge, Massachusetts-based company announced them.
+Prosecutors said that from 2013 to 2014, Wang, Merrimack’s director of statistical programing, tipped his friend Chan, 54, three times about positive results in drug studies before the Cambridge, Massachusetts-based company announced them.

 The tips allowed Chan and his wife to buy Merrimack stock before the studies’ results were announced, prosecutors said.
-They said Wang also gave Chan money to conduct trades on his behalf in a brokerage account Chan had set up for that purpose.
+They said on one tip alone, Chan and his wife made $136,000 trading before the results of a cancer drug study were revealed.

-In March 2015, Chan sold some of the Merrimack shares he had purchased and wrote Wang a check for $84,000, which prosecutors contended was Wang’s cut of the profits.
+Prosecutors said Wang, 54, also provided Chan money, which he used to buy Merrimack stock on Wang’s behalf.
+Chan later in March 2015 wrote Wang a check for $84,000, which prosecutors said represented Wang’s profits.

 Prosecutors said that soon after Chan in August 2015 started a job as director of biostatistics at Akebia, he began buying the Cambridge-based company’s stock after learning details about a study for a drug it was developing.